 The digital divide:

-The digital divide is defined as the socioeconomic and demographic inequality in regards to access, use of, and/or impact of information and communication technologies.
+The digital divide is defined as the socioeconomic and demographic inequality in regard to access, use of, and/or impact of information and communication technologies.
 It affects 52% of women and 42% of men globally.
 Regionally, in Africa only 39.3% of its inhabitants had Internet access, compared to 87.2% of Europeans and 94.6% of Americans.
 While some developed nations are preparing to roll out 5G networks across their states, developing nations are struggling to increase their digital literacy rates and maintain 3G and 4G networks.

 The digital divide was initially anticipated to disappear with popularisation and lower cost of technology.
 But the digital divide still exists today despite deeper penetration of the internet and smartphones.
 The different types of digital divide are: